RafaelGmltd/FPGA_Basics/Pipelining/MATRICES/README.md

 The number of columns in the first matrix must equal the number of rows in the second matrix.

 If you have matrices:
-A of size `𝑚×𝑛` and B of size `𝑛×𝑝`
+A of size `𝑚 × 𝑛` and B of size `𝑛 × 𝑝`
-Then the product  𝐶 = 𝐴 × 𝐵 is defined, and the resulting matrix C will have size `𝑚×𝑝`.
+Then the product  𝐶 = 𝐴 × 𝐵 is defined, and the resulting matrix C will have size `𝑚 × 𝑝`.
 ```verilog
 A                                   B                                   C